 When I started my microbusiness, I decided to have as little as possible in terms of print collateral.
-The GoodBlog Project and other consulting work, which require extensive communication is 100% paper free.
-We work through Skype, Gmail, Google Docs (soon to be GoogleDrive) and Any Meeting.
+My courses and other consulting work, which require extensive communication is 100% paper free.
+We work through Skype, Gmail, and Any Meeting.
 That let’s me work from anywhere with anyone.

 A few years ago, I never would have thought that going paperless was possible.
 Today, I see the possibility and am starting to enjoy the benefits.
 The answer is not in scanning and organizing everything, but instead, in reducing it.

 While you are working to reduce the incoming paper in your life, start with this very simple tip.

 Do not bring unnecessary paper into your office or living space.
 Opening the mail can be an event.
 You sit down with your coffee (or cocktail) with good intentions, but when you get distracted, you don’t complete the task and it goes to your “do it later” pile or “bills” folder. (if you are that organized)

 Instead, look at your mail before you go inside.
 If your mail is delivered into your home or office instead of a mailbox, look at it while you are standing at the door.
 Dump the junk mail, catalogs and anything that you didn’t give permission to receive.
 Open the bills, the birthday cards, the things that you invited into your mailbox and dump the envelopes, promotions and other crap that you don’t need inside your living and working space.
 With that, you’ve eliminated more than 50% of your paper mail.